gravitational/teleconsole/README.md

 ## Who Built Teleconsole?

-Teleconsole is simply a cool demo of [Gravitational Teleport](http://gravitational.com/teleport), a product created by [Gravitational Inc](https://gravitational.com).
-Teleport is an open source component of our commercial offering for deploying and remotely operating SaaS applications on top of 3rd party enterprise infrastructure.
-The use cases of this technology are:
+Teleconsole is an easy to use demo of [Gravitational Teleport](http://gravitational.com/teleport), a product created by [Gravitational Inc](https://gravitational.com).
+Teleport is an open source component of our commercial offering for deploying and remotely [operating SaaS applications on top of 3rd party enterprise infrastructure](https://gravitational.com/product).

-* Selling and remotely managing SaaS on private clouds in enterprise customers' data centers.
-* Deploying and remotely managing SaaS apps on someone else's AWS accounts.
-* Creating remotely managed Kubernetes clusters in 3rd party AWS accounts.

 For more info, drop us an email: [info@gravitational.com](mailto:info@gravitational.com)